Many people who have drug problems also have a mental health problem, such as:

 - Antisocial personality disorder, which makes it hard to have good relationships and care about other people's feelings.

-And people with mental health problems like these are twice as likely to also have drug problems.
+And people with mental health problems like these are likely to also have drug problems.
 This is partly because drug abuse and mental health problems affect the same parts of the brain.

 If someone feels really bad, they might try to make it better by using drugs.
 Unfortunately, that doesn't usually work for very long.
 Instead, they may become addicted to drugs and then feel even worse than before.

 A drug problem can make a mental health problem worse.
 And a mental health problem can make a drug problem worse.
-Someone with both of these problems needs treatment for both in order to get better.
+Someone with both of these problems needs treatment for both at the same time in order to get better.